Skip to main content

 Ajono (Malwa)

-Traditional millet beer from northern Uganda, fermented in large pots and drunk communally through long straws.
-Social beverage for gatherings and ceremonies.
-Mild alcoholic content.
+A millet beer from northern Uganda, fermented in large pots and drunk together through long straws.
+It is mildly alcoholic and shared at gatherings and ceremonies.

 beer2-5%